nicoware-dev/hivex/eliza/characters/knowledge/mvx-info.md

 MultiversX Standard Digital Token (ESDT) is the token standard on MultiversX.
 Unlike Ethereum's ERC-20 which requires smart contracts, ESDT tokens are managed directly by the protocol, making them more efficient and cost-effective.
 Learn more at [ESDT Documentation](https://docs.multiversx.com/tokens/esdt-tokens).

+## AshSwap

+AshSwap is a decentralized exchange (DEX) on MultiversX, allowing users to:
+- Swap tokens
+- Provide liquidity
+- Participate in yield farming

+For more information, visit [AshSwap Documentation](https://docs.ashswap.xyz/).

 ## xExchange

 xExchange is the main decentralized exchange (DEX) on MultiversX, allowing users to: